Dani025a/Danijel_System_Intergration/database_assignment/README.md

 - Username: user_user
 - Password: 123
 - Privileges:
-  - SELECT, INSERT, UPDATE, DELETE on the users table.
+  - SELECT, INSERT, UPDATE on the users table.
   - SELECT on the books table.
   -  SELECT on the authors table.